Gravitational-wave event rates as a new probe for dark matter microphysics: Simulating structure formation

-To ensure that \textsc{galform} accurately predicts the halo mass function of the IDM scenarios, we cross-check it by performing N-body simulations using a version of \textsc{gadget-4}~\cite{Gadget4} modified to include the effects of massive neutrinos~\cite{supereasy} and initialised with the matter power spectra of the IDM scenarios of Fig.~\ref{fig:linear}.
-See the Supplemental Material for details of our N-body simulations.
-We find that the \textsc{galform} and N-body results are compatible with each other to the $\sim\order{10\%}$ level in the mass range over which we generate merger trees using the Monte Carlo technique.
+To ensure that \textsc{galform} accurately predicts the halo mass function of the IDM scenarios, we cross-check it by performing $N$-body simulations using a version of \textsc{gadget-4}~\cite{Gadget4} modified to include the effects of massive neutrinos~\cite{supereasy} and initialised with the matter power spectra of the IDM scenarios of Fig.~\ref{fig:linear}.
+We find that the \textsc{galform} and $N$-body results are compatible with each other to the $\sim\order{10\%}$ level in the mass range over which we generate merger trees using the Monte Carlo technique.

+Our simulations are performed using a modified version of \textsc{gadget-4}~\cite{Gadget4}, which includes massive neutrinos via the \textsc{SuperEasy} linear response method of~\cite{supereasy}. \textsc{gadget-4} is a massively parallel $N$-body code supporting both collisionless (gravity-only) simulations and hydrodynamical simulations for baryonic matter and star formation.
+We restrict ourselves to collisionless simulations, which suffice for the purpose of cross-checking the \textsc{galform} halo mass function output.
+Initial conditions are generated at $z=49$ using the built-in \textsc{ngenic} implementation, with linear matter power spectra from our modified version of \textsc{class} as input.
+For interaction strengths allowed by current cosmological data, dark matter-neutrino decoupling happens at redshifts $z \gg 1000$, well before the simulation initialisation time.
+Thus, the interaction affects nonlinear structure formation only through initial conditions, and there is no need to modify the main body of \textsc{gadget-4} itself.

+To probe the effects of our IDM scenario at a range of scales, we run our simulations using $N=512^3$ particles in several different box sizes, ${(50\,\text{Mpc})}^3$, ${(100\text{Mpc})}^3$, ${(500\text{Mpc})}^3$, and ${(1\text{Gpc})}^3$, for different values of the interaction strength $u_{\nu\chi}$, including a noninteracting ($u_{\nu \chi}=0$) set.
+All other cosmological parameters are kept fixed to the CMB+BAO best-fit values found in~\cite{nudm}.
+We also perform a set of simulations using the best-fit parameters found in~\cite{HooperLucca}, which is phenomenologically similar to our $u_{\nu\chi}=3.4\times10^{-6}$ scenario.

+We use the friends-of-friends algorithm to identify haloes in our simulations.
+For halo masses we use the convention $M_{200c}$, i.e., the mass contained within a sphere with mean density 200 times the critical density of the Universe.
+The haloes from each simulation are sorted into 30 evenly-spaced logarithmic mass bins to obtain the halo number density per mass bin, i.e., the halo mass function.
+As is well-described in the literature (see, e.g.,~\cite{Wang2007,Lovell2014,Angulo:2013sza,Hahn:2015sia,Stucker:2021vyx}), the halo mass function of cosmologies with a small-scale cutoff exhibits unphysical discreteness effects on small scales (relative to the box size).
+We therefore conservatively choose to disregard the low-mass end of each halo mass function thus constructed, cutting it off just above the scale at which discreteness effects become evident.
+Then, to produce a halo mass function that spans a range of mass scales, we simply stitch together the pieces obtained from our different box-size runs.

+We have attempted to describe the IDM halo mass functions semianalytically using the Sheth-Tormen mass function, with the IDM linear matter power spectra as input and a real-space spherical tophat filter for smoothing.
+However, as is evident in Fig.~\ref{fig:sim-vs-ST}, the Sheth-Tormen mass function thus constructed fails to capture the low-mass suppression relative to the CDM case seen in our $N$-body simulation results.
+We therefore forego the Sheth-Tormen approach completely, opting instead to use a fitting function to describe the suppression relative to the CDM case.